 It would realy kick ass if Quassel would be in some way to be scriptable.

-#3 Updated by Sputnick over 9 years ago
+#3 Updated by Sputnick almost 10 years ago

 The problem is not to support any given language, but to decide how to / which interfaces to export and how to (maybe) allow core-side plugins without users being able to risk other's stability.
 Just client-side plugins would probably be much easier (and we might do that first), but still require a sane strategy to be able to hook into Quassel.